+237 Conducting.
+S, half course.
+A course in basic, general conducting, normally taken in the sophomore year.
+Prerequisite: 103.
+Mr. M. Mustert.

-- 311 Vocal Polyphony of the Renaissance.
-S. A study of the vocal style of Palestrina.
+311 Vocal Polyphony of the Renaissance.\ S. A study of the vocal style of Palestrina.
 Exercises in modal counterpoint.
 Listening repertory of compositions.
+Prerequisite: 203 or 205 and 207.
+Staff.

-Prerequisite: 203.
-Not offered 1989-90. - 312 Instrumental and Vocal Polyphony of the Late Baroque.
-F. A study of contrapuntal practice of late Baroque composers, principally J. S. Bach.
+312 Instrumental and Vocal Polyphony of the Late Baroque.\ F. A study of contrapuntal practice of late Baroque composers, principally J. S. Bach.
 Exercises in tonal counterpoint.
 Listening repertory of compositions.
+Prerequisite: 203 or 205 and 208.
+Not offered 1990-91.
+Staff.

-Prerequisite: 203.
-Mr. H. Slenk. - 313 Studies in Music History: The Chorale Preludes of J. S. Bach.
-S. A study of musical style, structure, rhetoric, symbolism, and meaning of three major collections of chorale preludes: Das Orgelbuechlein, Clavieruebung III, and the so-called "18 Great Chorale Preludes."
-Prerequisite: 203.
-Mr. J. Hamersma. - 315 Arranging, Orchestration, and Scoring.
-F. Survey of the history of the orchestra and orchestration, and problems involved in writing for orchestra, band, and small ensembles.
+313 Studies in Music History.
+Not offered 1990-91.

+315 Arranging, Orchestration, and Scoring.\ F. Survey of the history of the orchestra and orchestration, and problems involved in writing for orchestra, band, and small ensembles.
 A study of the technical capabilities of each instrument.
 Projects written by class members will be performed by department organizations whenever possible.
-Prerequisite: 104.
-Mr. J. Worst. - 316 Arranging, Orchestration, and Scoring.
-S. Continuation of 315, which is prerequisite.
-Mr. J. Worst. - 317 Composition.
-F and S. Writing in contemporary forms and according to contemporary practice.
-Prerequisite: 104 or permission of the instructor.
+Prerequisite: 108.
+Mr. J. Worst.

+316 Arranging, Orchestration, and Scoring.\ S. Continuation of 315, which is prerequisite.
+Mr. J. Worst.

+317 Composition.\ F and S. Writing in contemporary forms and according to contemporary practice.
+Prerequisite: 108 or permission of the instructor.
 May be repeated for credit as often as a student's schedule allows.
 Performance of student works is required.
-Mr. J. Worst. - 337 Instrumental Conducting.
-F, half course.
-A course in advanced conducting techniques appropriate to bands and orchestras.
+Mr. J. Worst.

+337 Instrumental Conducting.\ F, half course.
+A course in advanced conducting techniques appropriate to bands and or-chestras.
 Prerequisite: 237.
 Mr. D. De Young.

-Not offered 1989-90. - 338 Choral Conducting.
-F, half course.
+338 Choral Conducting.\ F, half course.
 A course in advanced conducting techniques appropriate to choirs.
 Students will be required to attend some Monday evening rehearsals of the Oratorio Society.
 Prerequisite: 237.
-Mr. H. Slenk.
-Not offered 1989-90.
+Staff.